Optimal Transport-based Conformal Prediction: Multi-Output Regression

 \subsection{OT-CP+: an adaptive version}

 So far, the form of the constructed prediction regions \eqref{Calpha_reg} does not depend on the input $X$, as illustrated in \Cref{fig:reg_prediction_sets3d}.
-This uniformity stems from computing quantile regions over the distribution of scores $(S_i)_{i=1}^n$ \textit{marginalized} over $(X_i,Y_i)_{i=1}^n$.
-In other words, $(S_i)_{i=1}^n$ are treated as i.i.d. realizations of $S = Y - \hat{f}(X)$.
+This uniformity stems from computing quantile regions over the distribution of scores $\{S_i\}_{i=1}^n$ \textit{marginalized} over $\{(X_i,Y_i)\}_{i=1}^n$.
+In other words, $\{S_i\}_{i=1}^n$ are treated as i.i.d. realizations of $S = Y - \hat{f}(X)$.
 As a result, while the quantile regions provided by OT-CP effectively capture the global geometry of the scores, they do not adapt to variations in $X$.
-This lack of adaptivity is inadequate in applications where prediction uncertainties vary between input examples, as discussed by \citet{chernozhukov2021distributional,foygel2021limits}.
+This lack of adaptivity is inadequate in applications where prediction uncertainties vary between input examples, as discussed by \citet{foygel2021limits}.
+The quest for adaptivity led to a rich and diverse literature, see \citet{chernozhukov2021distributional,gibbs2023conformal,sesia2021conformal,romano2020malice} and references therein, focusing mainly on the design of the univariate score function.
+We also refer to the concomitant work of \citet{dheur2025multi} for a benchmark of CP methods in the case of multi-output regression.
+In the following, we propose a complementary perspective through conditional MK quantiles on multivariate scores to accommodate input adaptiveness.

-\paragraph{Methodology.} To account for input-dependent uncertainty in the predictions, we introduce OT-CP+, a conformal procedure that computes \textit{adaptive} MK quantile region by leveraging multiple-output quantile regression \cite{del2024nonparametric}.
-Given a test point $X_{\rm test} = x$ and a coverage level $\alpha \in (0,1)$, OT-CP+ selects the $k$-nearest neighbors of $x$ in the calibration set and solves an OT problem between the $k$ associated scores and reference vectors $(U_i)_{i=1}^k$ accordingly to \Cref{defMKRanks}.
-This gives rise to the \textit{conditional} empirical MK rank map, $\RR_k(\cdot\vert x)$ as defined in \citet{del2024nonparametric}.
-Similarly to \eqref{defCalpha}, the quantile region based on $\RR_k(\cdot\vert x)$ is
+\paragraph{Methodology.\;} To account for input-dependent uncertainty in the predictions, we introduce OT-CP+, a conformal procedure that computes \textit{adaptive} MK quantile region by leveraging multiple-output quantile regression \cite{del2024nonparametric}.
+Consider the calibration data splitting into $\mathcal{D}_1$ and $\mathcal{D}_2$, as in step 2 of OT-CP.
+Given a test point $X_{\rm test}$, we compute the \textit{conditional} MK rank map $\RR_k(\cdot\vert X_{\rm test})$ based on the $k$-nearest neighbors in $\mathcal{D}_1$ of $X_{\rm test}$ (and a subsample of $k$ reference vectors).
+Given a coverage $\alpha \in (0,1)$, we calibrate the threshold $\rho_{\lceil (n_2+1)\alpha\rceil}$ using the conditional rank maps $\RR_k(\cdot\vert x)$ for the inputs $x$ associated with $\mathcal{D}_2$.
+The obtained quantile region is given by,

-Hence, OT-CP+ follows the same procedure as OT-CP but operates on the distribution of $s(X,Y)$ given $X$, which is approximated on a neighborhood of $X$.
+We defer to \Cref{app:detailedconditionalmethodo} for a detailed methodology.
+Hence, OT-CP+ relies on the distribution of $s(X,Y)$ given $X$, which is approximated on a neighborhood of $X$.
 The prediction regions returned by OT-CP+ are thus given by